-Ideally located, the two campuses of the school are located in the heart of Europe and take advantage of an impressive cultural landscape.
-The region is heavily influenced by arts and culture.
+Ideally located, the campuses of the school are located in the heart of Europe and take advantage of an impressive cultural landscape.

-The ICN is also able to use an additional small premise on the ARTEM campus near the main building, totaling 390 m², for its Executive Education and Corporate Relations services.
-These premises include three class rooms, one meeting room, and fourteen offices available for administrative staff.
+The ICN has also an additional premise on the ARTEM campus near the main building, totaling 390 m², for its Executive Education and Corporate Relations services.

 In addition to this section, you can download the students good deals guide!

 As the historic capital of the Dukes of Lorraine, Nancy has a rich history.
 Stanislas Leczcynski (Stanislas I) established his court in Nancy and made it one of the most splendid cities in Europe.
 Today it is a dynamic cultural and commercial center.